jhhfrjou/3rd-Year-Project/Final Report/drafts/Results and Analysis.md

 ### Proof of functional algorithms

 Below will be a set of graphs showing the convergence of the different techniques used.
-Most of these techniques use require hyperparameters to be chosen in order for these algorithms to run at their full potential.
+Most of these techniques use require hyperparameters to be chosen in order for these algorithms to run at their full potential, however from the
 There will be some graphs showing how the different implementations improve over time.

+### Hyperparameter Selection

+After I have proved that the algorithms do find more optimal solutions than the original

 ### The output/ Optimal Allocations